cindy3377/Dev-Metropolia/week7/Reflection Journal/README.md

 Academic Progress:

 - I completed all assignments for both the Web Course and Project Course.
+I was trying to test the airport gap in backend testing but this website didn't work for me.

 Soft Skills Development: